gaia-adm/account-management-server/TipsAndTricks.md

  - https://acmc.${DOMAIN}/acmc/api/invitations/return.google
  - https://localhost/acmc/api/invitations/return.google - **_for Vagrant only_**

-#### Re-seed the database
+#### Database
- - predefined users will be re-created when executing seed:run --production.
+ - **Re-seed**: predefined users will be re-created when executing seed:run --production.
 During this process their assignment to any account will be removed.
 So do not assign them to any account, if needed create a additional (temporary or not) user and assign it to the account.
+ - Following can be set for debugging knex: ```export DEBUG=knex:*```

 #### LIMITATIONS:
 - **Vagrant only**: since our vagrant (.local) domain is not publicly accessible as Google Oauth2 requires and we don't use "localhost" as a hostname in order to handle cookies properly, invitation process is broken on vagrant.
 Once you receive "The site cannot be reached" error for the URL ending with /return.google, you need to replace localhost with acmc.gaia-local.skydns.local manually in the browser and refresh the page